CHEF DARREN MACLEAN

 NUPO, named after MacLean’s mother, opened in 2020 in partnership with Le Germain Hotels and quickly garnered national attention.
 The plant-forward restaurant serves vegetarian dishes, sushi, and large-format fish, supported by a dedicated fish dry-aging chamber and a strictly meat-free kitchen.
 Its 20-course Omakase Sushi Experience earned NUPO a place on Canada’s Best New Restaurants list and secured its debut on Canada’s 100 Best in its first year.
 In 2026, NUPO ranked 75th nationally on Canada’s 100 Best Restaurants list.

 With only eight seats and eight courses, EIGHT represents MacLean’s most intimate expression of Canadian cuisine.
-Inspired by the country’s multicultural identity, the tasting menu explores Canada’s culinary landscape through diverse cultural influences.
-Reservations routinely book months in advance, and in 2026, EIGHT ranked ninth on Canada’s 100 Best Restaurants list, further cementing its reputation as one of Canada’s premier culinary experiences.
+Through a deeply immersive tasting menu experience, the restaurant explores the stories, ingredients, cultures, and traditions that define contemporary Canadian cuisine while reflecting the country’s multicultural identity through diverse culinary influences.
+Combining exceptional hospitality with deeply personal storytelling, EIGHT has become one of Canada’s most acclaimed dining destinations.
+Reservations routinely book months in advance, and in 2026, EIGHT’s recognition as No. 2 on North America’s 50 Best Restaurants further cemented its reputation among the world’s leading culinary experiences.
 In 2025, MacLean and EIGHT were also awarded One Knife – Excellent at The Best Chef Awards in recognition of their contribution to the international culinary community.

 Beyond his restaurants, MacLean continues to champion Canadian gastronomy internationally.
 He represented Canada as the country’s sole finalist on Netflix’s global culinary competition The Final Table and has spent significant time in Japan studying the cuisine that continues to inform his work.
 Committed to food as a cultural bridge, he regularly hosts international chefs in Calgary and collaborates with leading culinary figures worldwide.